 Most of our products have unique serial numbers.
 We use these numbers to track products throughout their lifecycle.
-They help us identify the root causes of potential issues that arise and also protect both us and our customers against counterfeit/knockoff products.
+They help us identify the root causes of potential issues and protect both us and our customers against counterfeit or knockoff products.

 Bags + Pouches: Serial numbers are located on the reverse side of the care instructions tag, which is located somewhere on the inside of the bag (scroll down for help finding it).
 Some bags have a quality control (or "QC") number instead of a serial number.
 A bag's QC number is a combination of 2 numbers: the number on the large metallic sticker, plus the number on the small white sticker.
 In the above picture, the full QC number is "2F6 3117."